GooFit/GooFit/README.md

   * An nVidia GPU supporting compute capability at least 2.0 (3.5 recommended)
 * If using OpenMP:
   * A compiler supporting OpenMP and C++11 (GCC 4.8+ and Intel 17 tested)
+* If using CPP:
+  * Single threaded builds are available for debugging and development (such as on Mac)

 ## Getting the files